 Tourists come from far and wide to give this stone a smooch in the hope of some Irish luck.
 So, I highly recommend booking a tour to learn about the grounds’ thrilling history and its legends.

 Admission to the Blarney Castle is $21 for adults and $10 for children.
 Opening times are from 9 am to 5 pm every day.

 6. Newgrange Tomb

 Located in the Boyne Valley in County Meath, the Newgrange Tomb is the focal point for other-worldly ceremonies and symbolises Ireland’s Ancient East.
-The 5,200-year-old stone passage was constructed around 3,200 BC, which makes it older than the Great Pyramids of Egypt!
+One of the many interesting facts about Ireland is that the 5,200-year-old stone passage was constructed around 3,200 BC, which makes it older than the Great Pyramids of Egypt!